 There is a reason so many people turn to Mr. Martinez to help them battle their drug charges: he understands what it takes to get results.

 Knowledge.
-Did you know that the police are legally able to confiscate property if they believe it was involved in a drug crime?
-Or that some types of evidence must be collected within a certain time frame or you will not be able to use them?
+Did you know that the police can legally confiscate property if they believe it was involved in a drug crime?
+Or that some types of evidence must be collected within a specific time frame, or you will not be able to use them?
 How about the fact that some drug charges are eligible for diversion programs and other alternative forms of sentencing?

 Jacob E. Martinez knows all the ins and outs of the law.
 He will do whatever he can to minimize the penalties you face and protect your rights.
 Our law office will even represent you in forfeiture hearings to help you try to reclaim any property taken due to the case.

 Skill.
 Awards are not the only measure by which you should judge the quality of a criminal attorney.
-That being said, it means something when a lawyer is recognized again and again by both clients and colleagues.
+That being said, it means something when a lawyer is recognized repeatedly by both clients and colleagues.

 Over the course of his career, Mr. Martinez has received all kinds of recognition, including: